-Drawdown due to proposed take was analysed using Theis (1935) and Feather and Williamson Solution (unpublished)9.
-A maximum drawdown ranging between of 0.3 m (Feather and Williamson) and 0.4 m (Theis) was estimated in the deep aquifer adjacent to the pumping bore.
-A drawdown of less than 0.01 m was estimated near the pumping bore in the shallow aquifer with the Feather and Williamson Solution.
+Drawdown due to proposed take was analysed using Theis (1935) and Feather and Williamson Solution (unpublished)8.
+A maximum drawdown ranging between of 7.0 m (Feather and Williamson) and 9.6 m (Theis) and was estimated in the deep aquifer adjacent to the pumping bore.
+A drawdown of 0.15 m was estimated near the pumping bore in the shallow aquifer with the Feather and Williamson Solution.

-The superimposition of the Feather and Williamson solution to the conservative drawdown from Evans Trust and Tuscany shows that the proposed take is unlikely to induce a significant additional drawdown for neighbouring bores.
-For bores that are within 2.5 km of the proposed take, the cumulative drawdown ranged from 0.7 m to 1.5 m (Appendix B).
+The superimposition of the Feather and Williamson solution to the conservative drawdown from Tuscany and NE Evans Trust shows the proposed take will induce an additional drawdown of up to 0.4 m for neighbouring bores that are located within 2.5 km radius, with the greatest drawdown estimated for Longbeach Trust bore.
+For these neighbouring bores, the cumulative drawdown ranged from 0.7 m to 1.5 m (Appendix B).